Usage¶

 as such.

-Currently the only officially supported APIs are the v1
+Currently the only officially supported APIs are the v1 and curl, the

 others are deprecated.
 That doesn’t mean they’ll disappear anytime soon but is